mkarthick19/Agoda-Compression/README.md

 [Point 5].
 We use Java Executor services to make parallel calls during compression and decompression.
 Thread Pool size is set to 20, for our application.
 We ensures synchronization and wait for threads to complete when necessary.
 Eg., Level 2 compressions requires output of level 1 compression zips.

+In the compression input request, maximum compressed size per file is given as input.
+It can be greater than JVM size.

+Hence, to maximize threads for parallel execution satisfying JVM constraints, we calculate MaxCompressedSizeThreshold as follows:

+MaxCompressedSizeThresold = Minimum of { MaxCompressedSizeThresold Input, (JVM Max. allowed memory/Thread_Pool_Size) }.

+Eg 1 : MaxCompressedSizeThresold = 100 MB, JVM Max. allowed memory = 3000 MB, Thread_Pool_Size = 20

+MaxCompressedSizeThresold = Min (100, 150) = 100 MB

+Eg 2 : MaxCompressedSizeThresold = 200 MB, JVM Max. allowed memory = 3000 MB, Thread_Pool_Size = 20

+MaxCompressedSizeThresold = Min (200, 150) = 150 MB.

+Here, our file chunk size can be upto 150 MB and all 20 threads can run tasks concurrently as it does not exceed JVM Max memory (20*150MB = 3000MB)

 ## Getting Started